 While the process of performing a factory reset varies between different models, a hard reset on your Ring Video Doorbell may resolve issues with it frequently being disconnected.

-After a success factory reset, the led on your device will rapidly flash blue.
+After a successful factory reset, the led on your device will rapidly flash blue.
 You will also need to pair your Ring device to the app again after resetting it.

 Step Eight: Contact Ring Customer Support